 The pouch itself is formed by pleopods and overhanging of pleura of the female.
-The female holds the eggs in the brood pouch until hatching day.
-This kind of parental care will result in the higher survival rate of the shrimplets .
+The female holds the eggs in the brood pouch until the hatching day.
+This kind of parental care will result in a higher survival rate of the shrimplets.

 Fertilized eggs have an oval shape and vary from greenish to yellowish in color.
 The egg size is rather large, with an average length of 1.19 mm.
-Thin ribbon-like filament binds the eggs in grape-like bunches and attached it to the female’s pleopod.
+A thin ribbon-like filament binds the eggs in grape-like bunches and attached them to the female’s pleopod.
 It is almost impossible to distinguish the membrane since it is very thin and transparent.

 Eggs development of the Red cherry shrimp

 There are three stages of eggs development as follows: